F.R.A.S. (weapon)

 Fuel Research Aluminium Stearate (FRAS), is mixture of chemical substances, used as an incendiary agent by the United Kingdom during the Second World War.

 It is hygroscopic fuel developed by the Fuel Research Station of the Department of Scientific and Industrial Research.
+It is a generally inferior compound to the napalm thickener, exhibiting high thermal and aquatic instability, not reproducible in quantities specified by US CWS and does not form permanent gels.

 In the conflict in Europe, it was the fuel of the M1A1 flamethrower.
 Delivered ready to use.
 It was used as fuel for individual flamethrowers, for the Churchill Crocodile flamethrower tank (standard fuel), and was studied as a precursor in the 5B incendiary paste used in the flame-fougasse.